 .1 the Contractor has fully performed the Contract except for the Contractor’s responsibility to correct Work as provided in Section 12.2.2 of AIA Document A201–2007, and to satisfy other requirements, if any, which extend beyond final payment; and

 .2 a final Certificate for Payment has been issued by the Architect.

+3. Contractor has obtained at its expense and furnished to the Owner a clear lien and privilege certificates

+in the name of the Contractor and Owner.

 § 5.2.2 The Owner’s final payment to the Contractor shall be made no later than 30 days after the issuance of the Architect’s final Certificate for Payment, or as follows:

+Final payment is conditioned upon complying with the requirements set forth in the General Conditions of the Contract for Construction.

+Final payment shall be made no later than 45 days after issuance of the Architects final Certificate for Payment following Owner’s determination that final punch list items have been satisfactorily completed.

 ARTICLE 6 DISPUTE RESOLUTION